top of page

 • Apply fluoride

-• Monitor oral development
+• Monitor development

 Signs Your Child May Have a Cavity